 If your return has not yet been accepted, you will need to go to the Summary/Print screen within the return for the tax year and click on View/Print Return to print the vouchers.

 When filing your current year tax return(s) with an amount due to the IRS and/or state(s), you will be given the option to have your payment electronically withdrawn during the e-filing process.
 You will be asked to provide the applicable banking information (the bank's routing number and the account number you wish to use), and this information will be transmitted to the IRS and/or state along with the date you requested to have your payment withdrawn.

 * Note: Some states do not allow a future payment date to be requested which means that your payment will be deducted from your designated account by the state on the day of acceptance.
 Depending on your financial institution, the withdrawal may take a few days to reflect in your account.

-State Payment - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
-To see a list of available states, please refer to the table below.
+Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
+Additional fees may apply.
+Visit your state website for payment options.

 Can I use my refund to pay the amount I owe on my return?

 The IRS and State Department are separate entities.
 Any payments owed to either is strictly between the Taxpayer and that particular taxing authority.
 You can not make direct payments to the IRS and/or state agency through your account unless you select that option during the e-file process.
 Also, you are not able to have your Federal and/or state refund directly pay the amount due for the other agency.